• Skip to primary navigation

 Can you freeze chocolate lava cakes?

-You can also freeze the batter raw - see make ahead section.
+You can also freeze the batter raw - see make ahead section above.

 Can you reheat lava cakes?